 In Matter of Schuyler, 97 N.E.3d 618 (Ind.
 2018), Respondent stole at least \$550,000 from the estates of six clients.
 One of the estates filed a grievance against the Respondent and the Commission found that Respondent did not comply with orders for accounting and distribution of assets.
 Respondent did not appear at multiple hearings and a warrant was issued for his arrest.
-He was eventually charged with fifteen felony counts and plead guilty, leaving him to spend 8 years incarcerated and to pay restitution.
+He was eventually charged with fifteen felony counts and pled guilty, leaving him to spend 8 years incarcerated and to pay restitution.
 The Court disbarred Respondent.

-In Matter of Mercho, 2017 WL 1162401 (Ind.
-March 29, 2017), Respondent misappropriated funds from his attorney trust account over a period of several years, making dozens of disbursements of client funds for purely personal purposes.
+In Matter of Mercho, 78 N.E.3d 1101 (Ind.
+2017), Respondent misappropriated funds from his attorney trust account over a period of several years, making dozens of disbursements of client funds for purely personal purposes.
 At least two of these instances involved disbursement of funds Respondent was holding in trust for another attorney and that attorney's client.
 During the Commission's investigation, Respondent made numerous false statements, and submitted a client ledger containing false entries, in an attempt to extricate himself from the disciplinary process.
 The Court held that a suspension for a period of 180 days, with 90 days actively served and the remainder stayed subject to completion of at least one year of probation was warranted for Respondent's misconduct.

-In Matter of James, 70 N.E.3d 346, 347 (Ind.
+In Matter of James, 70 N.E.3d 346 (Ind.
 2017), Respondent significantly overdrew his trust account, mismanaged his trust account, converted client funds, made unauthorized withdrawals, and failed to cooperate with the Disciplinary Commission.
 During this case, Respondent was already under suspension in two other cases for failure to cooperate with the Commission.
-The Court held that a disbarring Respondent from the practice of law was warranted for Respondent's misconduct.
+The Court disbarred Respondent.